Rectal Prolapse

 - Presentation in children with CF >5 years of age is rare.

-- Malnutrition; can cause loss of the ischiorectal fat pad
+- Leads to loss of ischiorectal fat

 - CF